Alan Perlis famously quipped “Lisp programmers know the value of

 The bytecode compiler will optimize references to integer

 When a string or byte string is provided to a function like regexp-match, then the string is internally compiled into a regexp value.
 Instead of supplying a string or byte string multiple times as a pattern for matching, compile the pattern once to a regexp value using regexp, byte-regexp, pregexp, or byte-pregexp.
 In place of a constant string or byte string, write a constant regexp using an #rx or #px prefix.

 (define (slow-matcher str) (regexp-match? "[0-9]+" str)) (define (fast-matcher str) (regexp-match? #rx"[0-9]+" str)) (define (make-slow-matcher pattern-str) (lambda (str) (regexp-match? pattern-str str))) (define (make-fast-matcher pattern-str) (define pattern-rx (regexp pattern-str)) (lambda (str) (regexp-match? pattern-rx str)))

-The Racket implementation is available in three variants: 3m, CGC, and CS.
-The 3m and CS variants use a modern, generational garbage collector that makes allocation relatively cheap for short-lived objects.
+The 3m (default) and CS Racket virtual machines each use a modern, generational garbage collector that makes allocation relatively cheap for short-lived objects.
 The CGC variant uses a conservative garbage collector which facilitates interaction with C code at the expense of both precision and speed for Racket memory management.
-The 3m variant is currently the standard one.

-Although memory allocation is reasonably cheap, avoiding allocation altogether is normally faster.
+Although memory allocation is reasonably cheap, avoiding allocation altogether is often faster.
 One particular place where allocation can be avoided sometimes is in closures, which are the run-time representation of functions that contain free variables.
 For example,